Haliotis spadicea

-The blood-spotted abalone (Haliotis spadicea) is a species of edible sea snail, a marine gastropod mollusk in the family Haliotidae, the abalones.
+The blood-spotted abalone (Haliotis spadicea) is a species of edible sea snail, a marine gastropod mollusk in the family Haliotidae, the abalone.
 This species is common on rocky shores on the coast of South Africa.

 Shell description

 The exterior of the shell of this species is reddish-purple in color, often with some white blotches.
 The shell has between 5 and 8 open respiratory pores along the margin.
 These holes collectively make up what is known as the selenizone which form as the shell grows.
 The snail shell grows to approximately 70 mm in length.